 1. Find your knowledge gaps

 A knowledge gap in a topic is the difference between what you know about that topic and what there is yet to learn and remember about it.
-Identifying these gaps can be tricky, not sure where to start?
-Self-testing is the best way to identify (and fill up!) any gaps you may have.
+Identifying these gaps can be tricky.
+Not sure where to start?
+Self-testing is the best way to identify knowledge gaps.

 Pro Tip: Try selecting all topics in a session of the Q&As to identify which topics you need to brush up on, then read through those topics in the Core!

-2. Try explaining your answer to a friend or colleague
+2. Explain topics to a friend or colleague

-Have a question that you are struggling to remember or understand the answer from the Q&As?
-Try explaining it to a friend or family member, or, you can even explain it out loud to yourself.
-That might sound weird, but explaining out loud can do wonders to help you remember.
+Have topics you're struggling with?
+Try explaining it to a friend or family member—you can even explain it out loud to yourself.
+That might sound weird, but talking through tough topics can do wonders to help you remember.

 3. Change-up your study environment

 Have you heard that studying in a variety of places is actually the way to go?
-When you experience an event, all the information is funneled to the hippocampus and converted into a neural code that can be stored and accessed, first as working (short-term) memory and later as distributed long-term memory… this process is called encoding..
-Your episodic memory contains all relevant information of the event, the “who, what, when, why, and where,” the emotions, the sensations, and the personal importance of that event.
+When you experience an event, all the information is funneled to the hippocampus and converted into a neural code that can be stored and accessed, first as working (short-term) memory and later as long-term memory.
+This process is called encoding.
+Your episodic memory contains all relevant information of the event—the “who, what, when, why, and where,” the emotions, the sensations, and the personal importance of that event.
 Encoding improves when studying in varying surroundings and with mild distractions.

 4. Use this free tool to plan, plan, plan!

 Try to start early and make a plan!
-One way to do this is to use the MedStudy Personal Trainer (It’s a completely FREE tool you can access from your myMedStudy account.)
+One way to do this is to use the MedStudy Personal Trainer.
+(It’s a completely FREE tool you can access from your myMedStudy account.)
 All you have to do is fill out some info like, “When will you be taking your exam?”
-And the Personal Trainer will set up a study schedule for you leading up to your exam.
+And Personal Trainer will set up a study schedule for you.

-Creating a study plan will help you with practicing spaced retrieval, which is a learning technique where you practice learning information at different and increasing spaced intervals of time.
+Creating a study plan will help you with practicing spaced retrieval, which is a learning technique where you recall information about different topics at varying intervals of time.

-It's important for making new information easily retrievable in your long-term memory.
-An example of this would be to start studying in the Q&As 3 times, with progressively longer intervals of time between sessions.
+This is crucial for making new information easily accessible in your long-term memory.
+An example of this would be to plan to study Cardiology in Qbank+ three times, with progressively longer intervals of time between Q&A sessions.
 Each time, the information will become more durable and more easily retrieved.

 5. Prepare early so you can sleep more